The Solution¤

 What is the real big hurdle that would have the largest effect on such facility actually being built?
 High quality AI detection systems.
 So this is what we are building.

 Easysort is not meant to be an endless futuristic project.
 We want to make a difference as soon as possible and make solutions that can be directly added do improve the situation today.
 Constructing a large facility is insanely risky and requires huge amount of both capital and technological leaps.
-This is not what we want.
+We do want technological leaps, but we are willing to take a few years more to get there and then massively increase the likelihood of success.

 We develop a strong AI Detection System.
-When this system is good enough and we can prove it works in real world scenarios, we will develop sorting solutions.
+When this system is good enough and we can prove it works in real world scenarios, we will use that knowledge to push research.
 We will slowly evolve the industry, while working on exactly those technological leaps necessary for complete central sorting to be a reality.
 We make our software open-source.
 Waste management effects everyone and should be as cheap as possible.
 We are not interested in making money, we are interested in making a difference that everyone benefits from!

 Sooo, what is your competitive edge?¤